solidentxyz/solidentxyz/README.md

-# Solident Foundation
+## Solident Foundation

-Solident is building a biometric-first wallet and identity layer on Solana:
-a secure, seedless gateway to next-generation DeFi and digital identity.
+Solident is building a biometric-first wallet and identity layer on Solana: a secure, seedless gateway to next-generation DeFi and digital identity.

-Every wallet is bound to your face.
+Every wallet is encrypted and bound to your face.
-Every transaction verified locally.
+Every transaction verified through biometric encryption.
 No seed phrases.
 No passwords.
 No compromise.

 ---

 ## 🔐 Core Principles